 Childline 0800 1111 is fantastic resource to direct children and young people too, not just a phone number there is loads of information and advice as well as an online counselors and message boards.

-Conifer Services (Conifer House) web page for the most up to date information about testing and contraception services in Hull and the East Riding.
+Conifer Services Based within the Wilberforce Health centre, offering clinical sexual health services, including STI testing and contraception prescribing services in Hull and the East Riding.

 Other helpful websites: